Madagascar June 7-15, 2023

 I was not able to get to sleep (I never have insomnia) so simply didn’t go to sleep as I was scared that I would miss my trip for 2 days in a row.
 I was picked up by my guide at 06:30.

 At 6:20, there was a guy from Argentina who was looking to go to the Tsingy, and I was happy to oblige him.
 He phoned Tsiky Tours and joined.
-There response was unusual in that he was to pay me (despite possibly staying in separate hotel rooms), so my trip price was just cut in half.
+Their response was unusual in that he was to pay me (despite possibly staying in separate hotel rooms), so my trip price was just cut in half.

 Ariel is a nice, smart guy, an engineer who lives in Ushaia and runs a family business bottling Patagonian water from a natural spring.
-We talked a lot about the desperate situation of the Argentinian economy (the official rate to the US$ is 270 and the black market rate 560, inflation is over 100%).
+We talked a lot about the desperate situation of the Argentinian economy (the official rate to the US$ is 270 and the black market rate is 560, inflation is over 100%).
 He finds travel expensive but has two bank accounts, one for pesos and one for dollars.

 Along a 260 m (850 ft) stretch of the road is a grove of 20–25 Adansonia grandidieri baobabs.
 An additional 25 or so trees of this species are found growing over nearby rice paddies and meadows within 9.9 acres (4 ha) of land.
 The trees, which are endemic to Madagascar, are about 30 m (98 ft) in height.

 The baobab trees, known locally as renala or reniala (from Malagasy reny ala “mother of the forest”), are up to 2,800 years old.
-They are a legacy of the dense tropical forests that once thrived on Madagascar.
-The trees did not originally tower in isolation over the sere landscape of scrub, but stood in dense forest.
+They are a legacy of the dense tropical forests that once thrived in Madagascar.
+The trees did not originally tower in isolation over the sere landscape of scrub but stood in dense forest.
 Over the years, as the country’s population grew, the forests were cleared for agriculture, leaving only the baobab trees, which the locals preserved as much for their own sake as for their value as a food source and building material.

+Baobab Amoureux.
 Some 7 km (4.3 mi) to the northwest are the Baobab Amoureux, which are two notable Adansonia za trees—also an endemic baobab species—that have become twisted to each other as they grew.

-Truly a photographers paradise and especially beautiful at sunset and sunrise.
+Truly a photographer’s paradise and especially beautiful at sunset and sunrise.
 The day is very different than the night.
 The unique lemurs that come out at night along with seeing the giant jumping rat.

 Located 45 minutes north of Morondava.